-Learning and Teaching: The sustained and strategic focus on literacy and numeracy through teachers engaging in coaching cycles in both areas has had a positive impact on teaching practice and student achievement in these curriculum areas.
+Learning and Teaching: The main focus in 2020 was the urgent and rapid upskilling of teachers and students in the use of ICLT to deliver and manage teaching and learning for Home-Based Learning, as a result of Covid-19.
+Apart from this extensive achievement by staff and students, the sustained and strategic focus on literacy and numeracy through teachers engaging in coaching cycles in both areas had a positive impact on teaching practice and student achievement in these curriculum areas.
 Coaches supported grade teachers as they planned and implemented learning for all students ensuring differentiated tasks met all students' needs.
-More able students were challenged through extension classes offered in Mathematics, reading, writing, debating and robotics.